 GVR is a non-profit organization that provides amenities and social opportunities for residents of the 13,000 homes under its association.
 These amenities span 13 recreation centers and one member services center.
 GVR also hosts and organizes clubs, classes, trips, speakers, and parties for residents.

 Who Can Use Green Valley Recreation Facilities?

 GVR estimates there are 27,000 people living in 13,000 homes that have access to its amenities.
 This is where it gets a little complicated.
-GVR members are divided between communities where it's mandatory to be a member, communities where it's voluntary to be a member, and communities outside of GVR but which residents can opt-in.
+GVR members are divided between communities where it’s mandatory to be a member, communities where it’s voluntary to be a member, and communities outside of GVR but which residents can opt in.
 All of these range from age-restricted to all-ages communities.
-A map can be found here.

 What Types of Amenities Are Provided?

 Pretty much everything active adults have come to expect in 55+ communities can be found here.
 Throughout the eight major recreation centers and six satellite centers, there are six fitness centers, six lap pools, and one dance studio.
-Sports courts include basketball, wallyball, volleyball, bocce, racquetball, shuffleboard, and tennis.
-There are also several pickleball courts, but more are on the way after the recent approval of a 24-court pickleball complex.
+Sports courts include basketball, wallyball, volleyball, bocce, racquetball, shuffleboard, tennis, and pickleball.

 Other amenities include craft studios and art rooms, billiards halls, catering kitchens, a sauna, table tennis, auditoriums, and horseshoes.

 There are six golf courses available in the Green Valley area.
 Four are public while two are private.
 The courses are available to GVR residents and non-GVR residents alike.
 There are also 43 other golf courses throughout the region that are easily accessible.

 What Social and Lifestyle Options Are Offered?